-- The Minister for Local Government established a review into the future of local government in 2021. - This considers the role and function of local government and how this should evolve over the next 30 years. - After early soundings and initial public engagement throughout 2021 and 2022, a draft report was published in November 2022, outlining 9 issues: - o Revitalising Citizen-Led Democracy - A Tiriti-based partnership between Māori and local government - Allocating roles and functions in a way that enhances local wellbeing - Allocating roles and functions in a way that enhances local wellbeing - A stronger relationship between central and local government - Replenishing and building on representative democracy - Building an equitable, sustainable funding and financing system - Designing the local government system to enable the change we need - o System stewardship and support on Council.
-The final report is planned to be presented to the Minister and Local Government New Zealand in June 2023.
+- The Minister for Local Government established a review into the future of local government in 2021. - This considers the role and function of local government and how this should evolve over the next 30 years.

+- After early soundings and initial public engagement throughout 2021 and 2022, a draft report was published in November 2022, outlining 9 issues : - Revitalising Citizen-Led Democracy - A Tiriti-based partnership between Māori and local government - Allocating roles and functions in a way that enhances local wellbeing - Allocating roles and functions in a way that enhances local wellbeing - A stronger relationship between central and local government - Replenishing and building on representative democracy - Building an equitable, sustainable funding and financing system - Designing the local government system to enable the change we need - System stewardship and support

 The draft report identifies some potential structural changes for local government, but invited further discussion before a recommendation is made on the correct way forward.
 Council made a submission in February 2023, which can be viewed on our website and will continue to monitor and respond to this reform programme where possible.
-Outcomes from this review will impact
+Outcomes from this review will impact on Council.
+The final report is planned to be presented to the Minister and Local Government New Zealand in June 2023.